-What does the House of Marley Exodus sound like?
+Does the House of Marley Exodus block out sound?

 When it comes to isolation, the headphones do a decent job at attenuating external noise.
 Conversations from nearby neighbors still permeate the headphones’ barrier but are muffled.
 While traffic won’t be rendered inaudible with the House of Marley Exodus, keyboard clacking and clinking ceramic mugs are quieted effectively.